 Blackdown Hills Forest Plan

 The Blackdown Hills Forest Plan area, totalling 1230ha, is made up of numerous forest blocks with a confluence around the complex of woodlands at Neroche.
 A large majority of the Plan area lies within the Blackdown Hills AONB.
-The forests managed as part of the public forest estate stretch across Devon and Somerset from Tiverton in the west and then a cluster of woodlands within close proximity to the town of Taunton.
+The forests managed as part of the nation's forests stretch across Devon and Somerset from Tiverton in the west and then a cluster of woodlands within close proximity to the town of Taunton.
 The Plan area is made up of numerous woodland blocks within the catchment of the Rivers Exe and Culm.